llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       `routine` directive applying to the same function within the same compilation unit.
 Otherwise, a compile-time error diagnostic is produced.
-    * Compile-time error diagnostics are produced if a function's level of parallelism is incompatible with any `loop` construct or function enclosing a call.
+    * A compile-time error diagnostic is produced if a function's level of parallelism is incompatible with any `loop` construct or function enclosing a call.
 An incompatible level of parallelism is not diagnosed if a function's address is stored and called later.
+    * A special case of the previous diagnostic is produced if a function's level of parallelism is `gang`, `worker`, or `vector`, if a call to it appears within another function but outside any compute or loop construct, and if the calling function has no `routine` directive.
+In this case, the calling function can execute only outside compute regions, but the called function requires execution modes (gang-redundant, etc.) that are impossible outside compute regions.
 * Other clauses
     * No other clauses are supported yet.
     * Specifying a name is not yet supported, so an immediately